-Since 2012 the number of FCGs has declined, and there has been a substantial increase in the number of grants that terminate at the end of each year, when children turn 18.
-At the end of 2014, 300,000 court orders had expired, representing more than 60% of all foster care placements.
-11 The grants remained in payment only because of a High Court order which prevented them from lapsing.
-In March 2019, 386,000 FCGs were paid to caregivers of children in foster care, substantially down from 2012 when 537,000 grants were in payment.
+Since 2012 the number of FCGs has declined by 34%, and there has been a substantial increase in the number of grants that terminate at the end of each year, when children turn 18.
+At the end of 2014, 300,000 court orders had expired, representing more than 60% of all foster care placements.22 The grants remained in payment only because of a High Court order which prevented them from lapsing.
+In March 2020, 356,000 FCGs were paid to caregivers of children in foster care, substantially down from 2012 when 537,000 grants were in payment.
 The FCG is therefore now back to below 2007 levels.
-The most dramatic drop has been in KwaZulu-Natal, where the number of FCGs fell by 47%, from 142,000 to 75,000.